Anmol-Srv/Bitcoin-Wallet-NodeJS-CLI/README.md

   ```
 ## Testing the Project
 - A sample wallet named ```testWallet``` has been added to the wallets directory for testing purposes.
 This wallet includes a transaction, providing a practical example for testing the project's functionality.
+- Use the Bitcoin Testnet for testing.
+Testnet faucets can provide test bitcoins for your wallets.

 ## File Structure